-Microsoft has invested $1bn into an artificial intelligence research centre founded by some of Silicon Valley’s most high-profile figures.
+Microsoft has invested $1bn into OpenAI, an artificial intelligence research centre founded by some of Silicon Valley’s most high-profile investors and entrepreneurs.

 In return for its 10-figure investment, Microsoft will become the exclusive cloud provider to OpenAI.
 The centre’s researchers will build a new computational system on Microsoft’s Azure cloud platform, while using the company as its “preferred partner” for monetising new technologies.

 “AI is one of the most transformative technologies of our time and has the potential to help solve many of our world’s most pressing challenges,” said Satya Nadella, Microsoft’s chief executive (pictured).
 “By bringing together OpenAI’s breakthrough technology with new Azure AI supercomputing technologies, our ambition is to democratize AI — while always keeping AI safety front and center — so everyone can benefit.”

 Altman, OpenAI’s chief executive, added: “Our mission is to ensure that AGI technology benefits all of humanity, and we’re working with Microsoft to build the supercomputing foundation on which we’ll build AGI.
 We believe it’s crucial that AGI is deployed safely and securely and that its economic benefits are widely distributed.”